CSS to Hide Title

 Any wage increase causing a title change must be done by completing a new work authorization.

 A wage increase may be given to a student who has performed well in their position and/or after a student has worked a semester or its equivalent.
-A sage increases must be supported by a Performance Evaluation.
+A wage increase must be supported by a Performance Evaluation.

 Wage increase may not exceed the salary range for the student's current position description.

 The Wage Guidelines are available on the Financial Aid webpage under Student Employment as well as the Human Resources Payroll Information webpage.